cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 To create your validator, just use the following command:

 ::: warning
-Don't use more `uatom` thank you have!
+Don't use more `uatom` than you have!
 :::

 ```bash